 Ductile iron is more resistant to wear therefore has more lasting power.
 So, it’s great for applications where there might be more need for resistance due to rubbing.
 The graphite structures can act like a dry lubricant in these cases.

-Ductile iron has the ability to dissipate heat very well and it’s not difficult to machine in general but can be harder to work with than ordinary gray cast iron.
+This type of iron has the ability to dissipate heat very well and it’s not difficult to machine in general but can be harder to work with than ordinary gray cast iron.
 It’s a great match for use on large machines because it tends to dampen sound and vibration much better than when using steel.

-Other things that are commonly made of Ductile Iron include:
+Other things that are commonly made include:

 - Car and Truck Axles